chanhosuh/chanhosuh.github.io-src/content/12_coins_problem.md

 than a real coin.
 You can weigh any group of coins against another using the scales to see which is heavier or if they balance, but you cannot measure the actual weights of the coins.

+I'd run across this problem in interview brainteaser collections but always found it mysterious: why 12 coins?
+And how does this work out so beautifully?

+It turns out there is a nice way to think about it from the viewpoint of information theory.
+In information theory, information is measured in *bits*, and your ability to learn is limited by the amount of information available.

+In our problem, the system we are learning about consists of 12 coins, with one being fake.
+Since the fake coin can be one of 12 coins and the fake coin can have two states, light or heavy, there are 24 possible states of the system.

+Each weighing gives one of three results (left side is heavier, right side is heavier, both sides balance), a *trinary* "bit" of information (called a **trit**).
+Since there are three weighings, our entire weighing process gives us three trits of information.
+In other words, we have 3^3 (=27) possible outcomes from our weighing process.

+Now we can see why *three* weighings are used in the problem.
+Two would have been impossible.
+That would result in only 3^2 (=9) outcomes, and we have 24 possible states.
+There is no way we can "invert" our process and deduce which state we started with.
+With three weighings, we have a chance, and four, we might guess makes the problem too easy.

+At this point, it helps to think more formally about the problem.
+Our weighing process with the three weighings are effectively an encoding scheme that codes the starting state of the system into a three letter codeword in the alphabet {O, L, R}.
+"O" means the two sides balance, "L" means the left side is heavier, and "R" means the right side is heavier.

+As we noted before, there are 27 possible codewords.
+In order to find a solution the problem, we must be able to invert the encoding ("decode uniquely") to obtain the starting state.
+Invertibility imposes conditions.
+For example, if two coins are always either off the scale or on the same side of a scale, there is no way to distinguish the states where one coin is fake from the other being fake.
+In other words, in order to distinguish each starting state from another, we need to make sure no two coins follow each other around in our placement of the coins.

+In fact we need more than that.
+We need to make sure no two coins mirror each other's movements; if two coins are always on opposite sides of one another, there is no way to distinguish which is the fake, as we don't know if the fake is heavy or light.

 The code we are constructing uses the alphabet { O, R, L } with each word being three letters, i.e. ORL, LLR, ROO...